ali-gh-dev/english-dictionary-python/README.md

-this little program is useful for language learners , this is a personal english dictionary , it runs in terminal
+this little program is useful for language learners , this is a personal english dictionary , it runs in terminal , your words will save in json format

 you can :
 - add new words
 - search among words that you wrote earlier
-- your words will save in json format
+- learn engish (or another language) without writing words and their meanings on paper

 enjoy :)